How to Create a Mobile App: A Complete Development Guide

 Not to mention, on average, users spend three hours each day on apps.
 With all this play, the real question is – why aren’t you getting rich?

-Well, if lining your pockets is your main goal, Trio can offer some advice.
+Well, if lining your pockets is your primary goal, Trio can offer some advice.

 Ads

 The most direct revenue stream for applications is mobile ads.
-These are either placed as banners on an active screen or pop-ups that appear when a certain action happens.
+These are either placed as banners on an active screen or pop-ups that appear when a specific action happens.

-Imagine a gaming app where you see an obligatory 15-second ad each time you lose.
+Imagine a gaming app that shows you a mandatory 15-second ad every time you lose.
 App owners can use a mobile ad network to sell ad space.
 You’ll learn more about these networks further down.

 Ad Removal

 Ironically, apps sometimes let users remove ads for a small fee.
-Ads can be very annoying and removing them can greatly improve user experience.
+Ads can be very annoying, and removing them can significantly improve user experience.

 Since this isn’t an expensive investment, many users will take the plunge, ultimately earning capital for your business.